tomzx/blog.tomrochette.com-content/agi/static-analysis/php-analyzer/article.md

 	* The analysis consist of running each pass over all the given files

 # Bootstrap
-The collection of files to be parsed and analyzer is obtained by filtering a given directory.
+The collection of files to be parsed and analyzed is obtained by filtering a given directory.

-Upon a PHP file being read, it is parsed/traversed and preprocessed (types are fully qualified and normalizes nodes according to PHP Analyzer).
+Upon a PHP file being read, it is parsed/traversed and preprocessed (types namespace are fully qualified and nodes are normalized according to PHP Analyzer).

-Normalizing is actually encapsulating PHP-Parser nodes that have statements within a `BlockNode` (simply an array wrapper) as well as injecting the imported classes in the namespace node.
+Normalizing encapsulates PHP-Parser nodes that have statements within a `BlockNode` (simply an array wrapper) as well as injecting the imported classes in the namespace node.
 Both of these could probably have been done in a initializing pass.

 Finally, a second traversal is done in order to connect nodes together (set their parent and siblings (previous/next)).